BSVogler/genre-erkennung-pipeline/Tutorial.md

 Outside of the python libraries we also require some command line tools:

-  * [sonic-annotator](http://vamp-plugins.org/sonic-annotator/) (Vamp plug-in host, extraction utility)
+  * [sonic-annotator](http://vamp-plugins.org/sonic-annotator/) (Vamp plug-in host, feature extraction utility)
-  * youtube-dl (to query data)
+  * youtube-dl (to obtain music data)

 Youtube-dl can be installed via
 ```shell
 sudo curl https://yt-dl.org/latest/youtube-dl -o /usr/local/bin/youtube-dl
 sudo chmod a+rx /usr/local/bin/youtube-dl
 ```
-And we also need to install some Vamp plugins:
+And we also need to install some Vamp plugins for the feature extraction of the audio files:

   * [QM-Vamp Plugins](https://code.soundsoftware.ac.uk/projects/qm-vamp-plugins/files)
   * [BBC Vamp Plugins](https://github.com/bbcrd/bbc-vamp-plugins/releases)